Luzon Strait

-The Luzon Strait (Tagalog: Kipot ng Luzon, 呂宋海峽 (Lū-sòng Hái-kiap, Lǚsòng hǎixiá)) is the strait between Taiwan and Luzon island of the Philippines.
+The Luzon Strait (Tagalog: Kipot ng Luzon, 呂宋海峽 (Lū-sòng Hái-kiap, Lǚsòng hǎixiá)) is the strait between Luzon and Taiwan.
 The strait thereby connects the Philippine Sea to the South China Sea in the western Pacific Ocean.

 This body of water is an important strait for shipping and communications.
 Many ships from the Americas use this route to go to important East Asian ports.
 Many submarine communications cables pass through the Luzon Strait.
 These cables provide important data and telephony services to mainland China, Hong Kong, Taiwan, Japan and South Korea.